Unit 7: Non-verbal Communication

 2. Space or Proxemics

 The amount of space that exists between yourself and others communicates your comfort level, the importance of the conversation, your desire to support or connect with others, and the relative degree of power you hold.
 Space can be categorized into intimate, personal, social, and public.
-Review the image below for an overview of these categories.
+Review the figure below for an overview of these categories.

 3. Paralanguage